LeoSerena/MasterMLProject2/README.md

 Content
 -------
 The folder contains the folowing files:
- - 3 script.py files containing the code implementing 3 different models
+ - a script.py file containing the code implementing 2 different models
  - a helpers.py file containing the code of the helper functions for script.py
  - a run.py calling the scripts of the 3 models, performing the mean of the predictions and generating the final .csv